Reflective Memory — Agent Guide

 System Documents

-Bundled system docs provide patterns and conventions, accessible via keep_get:
+Bundled system docs provide patterns and conventions, accessible via get:

 IDWhat it provides